danielabar/meblog/src/markdown/gatsby-related-posts.md

 ## Conclusion

-This post has covered the basics of building blog post pages using Gatsby and the [gatsby-transformer-remark](https://www.npmjs.com/package/gatsby-transformer-remark) plugin.
-It then covered how to modify the process to add a related posts feature.
+This post has covered the basics of building blog post pages using Gatsby and the [gatsby-transformer-remark](https://www.npmjs.com/package/gatsby-transformer-remark) plugin and how to modify the process to add a related posts feature.
 This involves customizing the markdown frontmatter to include an array of post titles that are related to the current post, modifying the outer query run by the `gatsby-node.js` build process to pass the related content to the post template, then modifying the post template query and rendering to retrieve and render the related posts.